Vladead/ViRe/README.md

    - Authenticated: business operations require JWT.
    - Admin: administrative operations live under /api/admin and require ADMIN.
 - Plans: a plan has name, price, and durationDays.
 Subscribing creates a UserPlan with start/end dates.
+- User can have only one active plan at a time

 For concrete endpoints and schemas, use Swagger UI.